yachielab/QUEEN/CLI_usage.md

   			Join multiple GenBank inputs and generate the single assembled GenBank/Fasta output.
 			When --joindna (-j) is specified, --input (-i) and --output (-o) options are valid.

-  Aragument options for QUEEN functions
+  Aragument options for QUEEN functions:
   --input INPUT [INPUT ...], -i INPUT [INPUT ...]
                         Input file with FASTA or GenBank format.
 The file type is estimated based on the file extension.
 The value on stdin can also be used as a input.
   --output OUTPUT, -o OUTPUT